Honda’s MotoGP tech hits the streets

 While the street version generates 156 hp, the sports add-on increases that to 212 hp.
 Not quite the 235 hp-plus of the MotoGP bike, but more than ample for the track-day enthusiast.

 Going, going, gone

 Lotus steps up the speed

-The 3-Eleven tops the lot, taking the supercharged Toyota V6 engine of the Evora and ramping it up to 450hp.
+The 3-Eleven tops the lot, taking the supercharged Toyota V6 engine of the Evora and ramping it up to 450 hp.
 A limited edition of 311, it comes in road and track guises.
-The latter adds a sequential gearbox, aero kit and racing seat with six-point harness, and, according to Lotus, has a 0-100kph time of less than three seconds.
+The latter adds a sequential gearbox, aero package and racing seat with six-point harness, and, according to Lotus, has a 0-60 mph time of under 3 seconds.